fulstak/rhombus-wiki/content/learn/staking/intro.md

 {{< hint info >}}
 **How to cold stake on Rhombus?**\
-Follow our guide at [Tutorial: Cold Staking setup](/tutorial/staking/cold-staking/)
+Follow our guide at [Tutorial: Cold Staking setup](/wiki/tutorial/staking/cold-staking/)
 {{< /hint >}}

 ### Cold Hardware Staking

-It is currently possible to cold stake funds stored offline on a hardware wallet by setting up a Rhombus wallet on a [Ledger hardware wallet](/tutorial/staking/ledger/).
+It is currently possible to cold stake funds stored offline on a hardware wallet by setting up a Rhombus wallet on a [Ledger hardware wallet](/wiki/tutorial/staking/ledger/).

 While cold staking does not store any password in memory and delegates staking powers to empty staking nodes, a cold wallet is still vulnerable when it's interacted with (i.e. when a transaction is executed) from an infected or untrusted computer.
-[Hardware wallets](/learn/hardware-wallets/) fix this issue by not requiring any exchange of private key between the hardware wallet and the device/computer it is connected to, thus making hardware wallets safe even when they are interacted with from an infected computer.
+[Hardware wallets](/wiki/learn/hardware-wallets/) fix this issue by not requiring any exchange of private key between the hardware wallet and the device/computer it is connected to, thus making hardware wallets safe even when they are interacted with from an infected computer.

 {{< hint success >}}
-Combining **cold staking and hardware security effectively makes PPoS the most secure Proof-of-Stake protocol in the industry** and fixes several issues generally associated with the Proof-of-Stake consensus protocol in general.
+Combining **cold staking and hardware security effectively makes RPoS the most secure Proof-of-Stake protocol in the industry** and fixes several issues generally associated with the Proof-of-Stake consensus protocol in general.
 {{< /hint >}}

 ### Quantum-resistance & Privacy